jeffreytse/jekyll-jeffreytse-blog/_posts/2018-12-13-list-of-symbols-and-names.md

 &         ampersand, epershand or and
 @         at
 %         percent
-/         slash or forward slash or division
+/         slash, forward slash, oblique, solidus, stroke or division
 \         backslash
-.         period, dot or full stop
+.         period(US), full stop(UK) or dot
 *         asterisk, multiplication or star
 ~         tilde
 _         underscore